 For more information and detailed steps of how to onboard - please visit the Developer Center

-Instead of a vendor, like IBM Watson for example, LivePerson Functions allows you to write your own custom bot and connect it to the Conversational Cloud.
-In order to achieve this, you will need to implement a LivePerson Functions Custom Integration.
+Instead of a vendor, like IBM Watson for example, LivePerson Functions allows you to write your custom bot and connect it to the Conversational Cloud.
+To achieve this, you will need to implement a LivePerson Function.

-To connect to a third-party bot with the custom integration, you will need to write code using Node.JS from LivePerson’s Functions platform.
+To connect to a third-party bot with the LivePerson Functions integration, you will need to write code using Node.JS from LivePerson’s Functions platform (FAAS).

 Whenever a message is sent from the consumer into LE, the custom connector takes that message and triggers the function you develop to link to your Bot provider and sends the message.